giesselmann/selectION/README.md

     X;67542032
     # region of interest
     X;67542032;67732619
+    # with custom name (default: X_146993569_146993569)
+    X;146993569;146993569;FMR1

 For either a complete chromosome, a specific spot or a region defined by start and stop.
+Last column may contain a custom name to use for the output files.
 The naming of the chromosome must match the spelling in the reference e.g. _chrX_ is not equal to _X_!

 Support for input _fast5_ files is coming soon, for the moment we recommend using poretools to extract basecalled sequences from ONT _fast5_ files.